 Individuals involved in the inspections.
 Of the 20 entities in our review that conducted at least one internal inspection, the RO led these inspections each year at 13 entities.
 In contrast, for 5 of the 20 entities, the RO did not lead any of the internal inspections.
 In four of these five cases, the RO always delegated the responsibility of leading the internal inspection to the Alternate RO.
 For the fifth entity, the Alternate RO led the inspection for 2 of the 3 years and the Biological Select Agents and Toxins Facility Director Designee led the inspection for the third year.
-Three of these five entities did not have the RO on the inspection team during any of the internal inspection team, and the fifth entity had the RO on the inspection team for 1 year (2015) but not for the other 2 years.
+Three of these five entities did not have the RO on the inspection team during any of the internal inspections in our review.
+The fourth entity always had the RO on the inspection team, and the fifth entity had the RO on the inspection team for 1 year (2015) but not for the other 2 years.
 The RO at the remaining 2 of the 20 entities led the inspections some years and delegated this responsibility to the Alternate RO some years.